programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 The NLP processes underpinning this work are at the intermediate level, with the need for general data protection and IP knowledge.

-## Use Case: Locating Potential 🚩’s
+## Use Case: Locating Potential Red Flags

 This lesson aims to help those concerned with AI experimentation, such as Programming Historians, in evaluating AI tools based on their terms and conditions.
 As a secondary audience, we also hope to inform those with a remit to advise on AI compliance and institutional licence purchasing, especially within Higher Educational libraries.